linux-china/wukong/README.md

 ====================================
 Wukong is a Java toolchain written with Rust.

-# Why write Java toolchain with Rust?
+# Why write a Java toolchain with Rust?

-- Startup time matter: Rust is fast, and Java takes ages to start.
+- Startup time matters: Rust is fast, and Java takes ages to start.
 - No environment dependencies: No need to install JDK with different versions.
-- Binary file size matter: small size, easy to distribute.
+- Binary file size matters: small size, easy to distribute.
 GraalVM native-image is not small enough.

 # Get started